-- 65.1 An employee classified as Trade Technical or Operator/Maintainer, at a salary level up to and including the Band 2 maximum may be appointed as a team leader if they are responsible for supervising a work team comprising: - (a) two or more employees occupying the same classification level as the employee (or directly supervised contractors performing work duties equivalent to an employee occupying that classification level); or - (b) less than four employees occupying the same classification level as the employee (or directly supervised contractors performing work duties equivalent to an employee occupying that classification level), in circumstances where the team is working away from regular oversight or direction on a permanent basis, and the CEO approves the appointment. - 65.2 Appointments as team leader are based on skill and competency to perform the task (with competencies to be drawn from leadership or management courses provided and/or endorsed by Territory Generation), and may apply to a single project or for work of a continuous nature, provided that the appointment operates for a minimum of two weeks duration. - 65.3 Team leaders will receive a daily allowance equivalent to 5.6% of the Territory Generation Band 2.3 daily salary rate. - 65.4 An employee appointed as a team leader shall have the allowance paid during periods of recreation leave and public holidays.
+- 62.1 An employee at a salary level up to and including the Band 2 maximum may be appointed as a team leader if the employee is responsible for supervising a work team comprising: - (a) four or more employees occupying the same classification level as the employee (or directly supervised contractors performing work duties equivalent to an employee occupying that classification level); or - (b) less than four employees occupying the same classification level as the employee (or directly supervised contractors performing work duties equivalent to an employee occupying that classification level), in circumstances where the team is working away from regular oversight or direction on a permanent basis, and the CEO approves the appointment. - 62.2 Appointments as team leader are based on skill and competency to perform the task (with competencies to be drawn from leadership or management courses provided and/or endorsed by PWC), and may apply to a single project or for work of a continuous nature, provided that the appointment operates for a minimum of two weeks duration. - 62.3 Team leaders will receive a fortnightly allowance equivalent to 5.6% of the Band 2.3 fortnightly salary rate.

-66. Travelling Allowance
+63. Travelling Allowance

-- 66.1 Subject to this clause, an employee will be paid a travelling allowance when they are travelling on duty and is required to be absent overnight from their base employment location. - 66.2 The travelling allowance payable will be at the rate determined by the employer, or where that allowance is not considered appropriate in respect of a particular travel situation, such greater or lesser allowance the CEO considers appropriate. - 66.3 An employee will not be entitled to travelling allowance (except for the incidentals component): - (a) where Territory Generation provides reasonable accommodation and/or meals at no cost to the employee, regardless of whether the employee utilises the Territory Generation accommodation or meals, or chooses to utilise alternative services; or - (b) where the employee is absent from the temporary duty locality during any period of paid or unpaid leave. - 66.4 Where an employee is required to be absent from their base employment location for a period in excess of 14 days (including for the purposes of planned personal development or job rotation), prior to the employee commencing travel, the employee and the relevant manager may consider the type of accommodation provided and review the travel allowance payable and substitute it with an alternative amount.
+- 63.1 Subject to this clause, an employee will be paid a travelling allowance when the employee is travelling on duty and is required to be absent overnight from their base employment location. - 63.2 The travelling allowance payable will be at the rate determined by the Commissioner, or where that allowance is not considered appropriate in respect of a particular travel situation, such greater or lesser allowance the CEO considers appropriate. - 63.3 An employee will not be entitled to travelling allowance (except for the incidentals component): - (a) where PWC provides reasonable accommodation and/or meals at no cost to the employee, regardless of whether the employee utilises the PWC accommodation or meals, or chooses to utilise alternative services; or - (b) where the employee is absent from the temporary duty locality during any period of paid or unpaid leave. - 63.4 Where an employee is required to be absent from their base employment location for a period in excess of 14 days (including for the purposes of planned personal development or job rotation), prior to the employee commencing travel, the employee and the relevant Executive General Manager may consider the type of accommodation provided and review the travel allowance payable and substitute it with an alternative amount.